1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Nonprofit organizations offering high-quality early educational opportunities and programs for children and families in San Diego County.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations offering high-quality early educational opportunities and programs for children and families in San Diego County.
+Confirm the full requirements in the official notice before applying.